Ravioli all'uovo (Ravioli with an Egg Yolk)

 For the filling...

 Ravioli all'uovo benefit from a thick, pipe-able filling without excess moisture.
-For this version, I used my cacio e pepe-inspired filling, since the pecorino cheese helps to thicken the ricotta mixture:
+For this version, I used a half-batch of my cacio e pepe-inspired filling:

 Combine everything in the bowl of a food processor.
 Pulse until thick, smooth, and creamy.
-Season to taste with salt, maybe a squeeze of lemon juice, and adjust pecorino/pepper quantities to your liking.
+Season to taste with salt and adjust pecorino/pepper quantities to your liking.
 Pulse again to combine.

-If you do decide to include vegetables, make sure to wring out as much excess moisture as possible before adding them.
+If you decide to include vegetables, make sure to remove as much excess moisture as possible before adding them to the filling.
 Transfer the filling to a piping bag or large resealable bag and refrigerate until ready to use.

 Time to shape...

 1. Assemble the components.
 Before jumping in, carefully separate the yolk(s) into individual small cups.
 I use my hands to ensure that all egg white has been removed.
-Have your filling and cookie cutters at the ready.
+Have your filling and cutter at the ready.

-2. Roll a portion of the pasta dough to one setting thicker than usual for filled pasta to prevent leakage (this was setting 6 on my Marcato and Kitchen Aid machines).
-Lightly flour the bottom of the sheet and fold it in half crosswise to mark the midpoint.
+2. Roll a portion of the pasta dough into a thin sheet (this was setting 8 on my Marcato Atlas 150).
+Fold it in half crosswise to mark the midpoint and cut it into two even pieces.
 Half of the sheet will be the bottom of the ravioli, and half will be the top.

-3. Using a 3½-inch cookie cutter (or whatever size you prefer that will easily encase the filling and yolk), lightly mark the outlines (do not cut through the sheet) for the ravioli on half of the sheet, leaving a good amount of space between each.
-It's okay if there's only space for a couple!
+3. Using a 2 or 2½-inch cookie cutter (whatever size that will easily encase the yolk), lightly mark (do not cut through the sheet) outlines of where the filling will go on one of the sheets.
+Leave 1-2 inches of space between each outline.
+It's okay if there's only room for a couple!

-4. Pipe a nest of filling in a circle about ½-1 inch inside the cookie cutter outlines.
+4. Pipe a nest of filling along the cookie cutter outlines.
 I like to pipe vertically and create a little wall so the yolks fit comfortably.
 Very carefully slide the egg yolks into the centers.

 Note: Ravioli all’uovo are incredibly decadent and one or two per person is usually plenty.
 I used some of my remaining dough and filling to make regular ravioli so nothing went to waste!

-Bring a large pot of water to a gentle boil.
+Bring a large saucepan of water to a gentle boil.

-Salt the water.
-Gently transfer about 3-4 of the ravioli to the water.
-They should take about 4-5 minutes to cook, but check the edges every so often to see if they're pliable.
+When the water is boiling, salt it well.
+Gently transfer 2-3 of the ravioli to the water.
+They should take about 4 minutes to cook, but check the edges every so often to see if they're pliable.